 Chants in Yoga

-Maybe the best known chant or mantra is the word Om (Aum), which is seen as the most supreme and sacred sound representing the creation of the universe which emanated as a result of the first “breath” of the Divine Creative Energy or God (which sounds like Aum).
+Maybe the best known Chant or Mantra is the word Om (Aum), which is seen as the most supreme and sacred sound and represents the creation of the universe, emanated as a result of the first “breath” of the Divine Creative Energy or God (which sounds like Aum).
 Mind that, apart from how Aum may sound, there are many other interpretations of the meaning of the word Aum.